Process and Partners

 - University of Chicago

 ICF partners with diverse clients to deliver research, programmatic support, technology services, and other assistance in a number of markets, including criminal justice.
 The ICF team has worked with the National Institute of Justice and the Office for Victims of Crime on other victim-centered research and has been involved in other studies of systems of care approaches.
-ICF is conducting a national study of the Vision 21: Linking Systems of Care for Children and Youth Demonstration Project to provide critical information back to the project partners and for future replication efforts.
+ICF is conducting a national study of this project to provide critical information back to the project partners and for future replication efforts.
 As part of the study, ICF will be working with the grantees and their partners to collect data about project activities and outcomes.
 Learn more about ICF at: www.icf.com.

 The National Council of Juvenile and Family Court Judges